 Mathew W. Quinn

-Matthew W. Quinn grew up in Marietta, Georgia.
+Matthew W. Quinn (b.
+1984) grew up in Marietta, Georgia.
 After graduating from the University of Georgia with a dual degree in magazine journalism and history, he had an extensive career in Atlanta media before moving onto social-studies education.
 Throughout all of this, he has written science fiction, fantasy, and horror.
-His first sale was the short horror tale “I am the Wendigo” to the webzine Chimaera Serials and he later wrote licensed fiction for the BattleTech science fiction universe.
-2017 saw the publication of his horror novel The Thing in the Woods, while 2019 saw the publication of his horror-comedy novella Little People, Big Guns and his military fantasy novel BATTLE FOR THE WASTELANDS.
+His first sale was the short horror tale “I am the Wendigo” to the webzine CHIMAERA SERIALS and he later wrote licensed fiction for the BattleTech science fiction universe.
+2017 saw the publication of his horror novel THE THING IN THE WOODS, while 2019 saw the publication of his horror-comedy novella LITTLE PEOPLE, BIG GUNS and his military fantasy novel BATTLE FOR THE WASTELANDS.
 2020 saw the premiere of his newest work, the THING sequel THE ATLANTA INCURSION, as well as the BATTLE prequel novella “Son of Grendel.”
 He is a member of the Atlanta chapter of the Horror Writers Association.
 Matthew is also a regular participant in the podcast MYOPIA: DEFEND YOUR CHILDHOOD in which the movies you enjoyed as a child are put on trial to see if they hold up.
 He can be reached at email@example.com.

 Peter Adam Salomon